trynmaps/metrics-mvp/README.md

 This app uses historical transit data to help riders understand the quality of SF Muni bus and subway lines.
 [Check out the app!](http://muni.opentransit.city/)

+If you're visiting this repo and looking to contribute, [check out our onboarding doc!](http://bit.ly/opentransit-onboarding)

 ## Building the app

 To start, you'll need to get Docker.
 Install [Docker Desktop](https://www.docker.com/products/docker-desktop) or another Docker distribution for your platform.